 - Do not touch, move or pick up clubs or golf balls belonging to another person.

-- Use only designated stalls on the driving range.
-At least one empty stall will separate each golfer.
+- To promote social distancing, use only designated stalls on the driving range.

 - Buckets of balls must be paid in advance day of as your pin for your bucket of balls will expire at the end of the day.